DGP-Studio/Snap.Hutao.Docs/docs/en/quick-start.md

 > For details of this change, please refer to [Explanation of Breaking Changes in Version 1.9.0](blog/version-1-9-0-breaking-changes.md)

-- Uninstall the old version with our [uninstallation instruction document](advanced/uninstall.html)
+- Uninstall the old version with our [uninstallation instruction document](advanced/uninstall.md)
   - Your data will not lose as long as you don't delete data directory manually
 - Follow the method above to install the new version application

 ### <HopeIcon icon="iconfont icon-update" size="1.5rem" color="rgb(255, 185, 0)" /> Update Snap Hutao

-If no special instruction is given, you can download and install latest MSIX package to update your Snap Hutao.
+If no special instruction is given, You can upgrade the program by running [Snap.Hutao.Deployment](https://api.snapgenshin.com/patch/hutao-deployment/download) or installing the latest MSIX installation package.

 Starting from 1.9.0 version, Snap Hutao has embedded update module to notify the updates.
 You may try [Snap.Hutao.Deployment](https://api.snapgenshin.com/patch/hutao-deployment/download) if you failed the update.